-University Level Student finance
+University Level Student Finance

 Tuition Fee Loan – you can apply for this to help pay the tuition fee that your university or college is charging.
 It doesn’t depend on household income.
-SFE pay this loan straight to your university of college
+SFE pay this loan straight to your university or college

 Maintenance Loan – this loan will help with your living costs and is repayable once you have completed or left your course.
 The amount you can apply for will depend on your personal circumstances.